trailyunkel/agentkit-model_card.md/CONTRIBUTING-TYPESCRIPT.md

 4. **Invocation Function**: The actual logic that executes the action.
 This function receives as input the wallet that the Agent has access to, and as you'll see in the walkthrough below, we can use this wallet to invoke an onchain contract!
 For more information on contract invocations using a CDP wallet, see [here](https://docs.cdp.coinbase.com/cdp-sdk/docs/onchain-interactions#smart-contract-interactions).

-In practice, action providers are housed in `typescript/agentkit/src/action-providers` and generally grouped by the type of action they are and the configuration they require .
+In practice, action providers are housed in `typescript/agentkit/src/action-providers` and generally grouped by the type of action they are and the configuration they require.
 For example, actions related to interacting with social platforms such as X (Twitter) are housed in `typescript/agentkit/src/action-providers/twitter`.
 When adding a new action, check if there is an existing action provider for the type of action you are adding and add your new action to the appropriate folder.

 Here's the structure of the action providers directory: